everx-labs/DeBot-IS-consortium/ConfirmInput/README.md

 ## Functions

-`select` - prints prompt message to the user and returns true or false choice
+`get` - prints prompt message to the user and returns true or false choice

 arguments: